 This is used gently to clean between your teeth as well as beneath and around your archwires and braces.

 Sodium fluoride gel is recommended by your orthodontist in Orlando to prevent tooth decay while wearing braces.
 This gel eliminates bacteria and replaces minerals in the tooth enamel that are removed by damaging acids.
 Note, a fluoride gel will not replace daily brushing and flossing.
 Apply the gel strip on your toothbrush and brush for one minute before spitting it out.
-Wait 30 minutes before eating or drinking afterwards.
+Wait 30 minutes before eating or drinking afterward.

 How to Clean Your Removable Appliance